AmpersandTarski/documentation/tutorial/Conceptual_model_enrollment.md

 ![](/assets/BR course  - Pagina 1.png)

 In the code you can find the MEANING of each relation in natural English.
 In the model, each relation represents a set of pairs.
-The relation `takes` is filled with `(Student, Course)` -pairs that each specify a specific course that the student is taking.
+The relation `takes` is filled with `(Student, Course)` -pairs that each specify a specific course that that specific student is taking.
 The same student can appear in more pairs and the same course can appear in more pairs.
-A specific pair \(x,y\) can only appear in the set once.
+But each combination is unique, a specific pair \(x,y\) can only appear in the set once.

-In the code you see the keyword `[TOT]` with the definition of the relation `takes`.
-This means that eacht student must take at least one course.
+In the code you see the keyword `[TOT]` in the definition of the relation `takes`.
+This means that each student must take at least one course.

 ### Assignment